d3/d3-shape/README.md

 The arc generator produces a [circular](https://en.wikipedia.org/wiki/Circular_sector) or [annular](https://en.wikipedia.org/wiki/Annulus_\(mathematics\)) sector as in a pie or donut chart.
 If the difference between the [start](#arc_startAngle) and [end](#arc_endAngle) angles (the *angular span*) is greater than [τ](https://en.wikipedia.org/wiki/Turn_\(geometry\)#Tau_proposal), the arc generator will produce a complete circle or annulus.
 Arcs may have [rounded corners](#arc_cornerRadius) and [angular padding](#arc_padAngle).
 Arcs are always centered at ⟨0,0⟩; use a transform (see: [SVG](http://www.w3.org/TR/SVG/coords.html#TransformAttribute), [Canvas](http://www.w3.org/TR/2dcontext/#transformations)) to move the arc to a different position.

-See also the [pie generator](#pies), which computes the appropriate angles to represent an array of data as a pie or donut chart; these angles can then be passed to the arc generator.
+See also the [pie generator](#pies), which computes the appropriate angles to represent an array of data as a pie or donut chart; these angles can then be passed to an arc generator.

 <a name="arc" href="#arc">#</a> <b>arc</b>()